natalie-kate/Haunted/TESTING.md

 3. As a first time visitor, I expect to see an attractive, visually appealing site.
     <span style="color: grey;">Used blocks of colour as the background colours for section headings to break up the page,
     and highlight a new section.
 Information is presented in different formats and hover effects draw attention to links and call to action buttons.
-The same colours were consistantly used across the site for predicatability and simplicity and doesn't look too busy which can be off putting.</span>
+The same colours were consistently used across the site for predictability and simplicity and doesn't look too busy which can be off putting.</span>

     ![Image showing section heading and fact box](testing/testing-images/information-formats.png)